Financial Aid Assistance and Resources for Persons with Disabilities

 Student Aid Guide

-The U.S. Department of Education provides an audio overview of the Department's federal student aid programs including:
+The U.S. Department of Education provides an audio overview of the Department's federal student aid programs available in a CD format including information on:

-- Loan repayment options
+• loan repayment options

-The audio highlights are also available in a CD format.
+The audio highlights also provide information on nonfederal sources of aid.
 The free CD can be played on any audio player.
-It contains information on federal student aid programs, application procedures, eligibility criteria, loan repayment and the like.
-To request a CD, call the Federal Student Information Center at 1 800-4-FED-AID.
+To request a CD, call the Federal Student Information Center at 800-4-FED-AID.

 Braille Publications

-- Free Application for Federal Student Aid (FAFSA): Students use the FAFSA to apply for the federal student aid programs administered by the Department of Education's Federal Student Aid office.
+• Free Application for Federal Student Aid (FAFSA): Students use the FAFSA to apply for the federal student aid programs administered by the Department of Education's Federal Student Aid office.
 The Braille FAFSA itself cannot be submitted.
 Students may use a Braille FAFSA as a reference aid.
 (Note that the online version of the FAFSA is accessible to screen readers.)

 Federal TTY Numbers

 Several major call centers have toll-free TTY numbers for deaf and hearing-impaired students.
 Teletypewriter access is available during the "operator-services" hours of operation.
-Students may contact the Federal Student Aid Information Center at 800 730-8913.
+Students may contact the Federal Student Aid Information Center at 800-730-8913.
 The center provides general information on the federal student aid programs administered by the Department of Education and also assists students in completing the Free Application for Federal Student Aid (FAFSA).
-Students also may call 800 730-8913 for help applying electronically.
+Students also may call 800-30-8913 for help applying electronically.